-Within its temple complex, the JCNC has mūrtis (consecrated images) belonging to various Jain sects: the Śvetāmbara, the Digambara, and the Śrīmad Rājacandra traditions.10 Prior to

-- A part of the reason why the number of Jains in the United States will remain uncertain is because Public Law prohibits the U.S. Census from gathering data on religious affiliation in its demographic surveys. - 7 See JCSC Website.
-"COVID-19 updates."
-Last accessed 22 March 2021. https://jaincenter.org/. - 8 See Jain Sangh of New England Website.
-"Important Guidelines for JSNE Derasar Visit during COVID-19 Pandemic." - 9 To consider how this is in line with the responses of Jain organizations in London, see Vekemans (2021). - 5vetāmbara ("white clad") and Digambara ("sky clad") are the two main sects in Jainism.
-The denominations refer to the facts that Śvetāmbara ascetics are clad in white robes, whereas the Digambara monks the pandemic, Jains belonging to these three traditions could perform daily darśan, which is the auspicious and the reverential viewing of sacred images.
+Within its temple complex, the JCNC has murtis (consecrated images) belonging to various [9] Jain sects: the Śvetāmbara, the Digambara, and the Śrīmad Rājacandra traditions.9 Prior to the pandemic, Jains belonging to these three traditions could perform daily darśan, which is the auspicious and the reverential viewing of sacred images.
 For image-worshipping Jains, darśan is an essential practice (Babb 2015).
 Whether they visit the temple for a few minutes or a few hours, they, at the bare minimum, will perform darśan.
 "For many Jains," as I explained elsewhere, "[darśan] is a reflexive act.
 It is a viewing that reminds one of the qualities of the Tīrthaṅkara [or of other sacred figures] one ought to develop in one's own life" (2020a, 11).